Welcome to today's edition of the Rush 24-7 podcast.

 They stopped counting with 87% of the votes in, and he's very suspicious.

-Huckabee starting to sound like us.
+But get this, Huckabee starting to sound like us.

-Mike Huckabee suggested a Republican party could meet the same fate as 1976 if it elected a moderate candidate who does not inspire voters.
+Mike Huckabee suggested a Republican Party could meet the same fate as 1976 if it elected a moderate candidate who does not inspire voters.

-That's Jerry Falwall's church.
+That's Jerry Falwell's church.

-Uh as you know, that led to a floor fight at the convention.
+As you know, that led to a floor fight at the convention.

 When reminded that the Republicans lost 76, Huckabee said it wasn't because the party was divided, but because Gerald Ford did not energize the party.